openziti/ziti-console/README.md

 ### Build the Standalone Node Server

-*This is a deprecated mode temporarily preserved here for backwards compatibility.*
+*Do not use this in production: [deployment guides](https://openziti.io/docs/category/deployments).
+This is a deprecated build and run mode temporarily preserved here for previewing local changes during development.*

 1. Build the console project with Angular.